uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/01-timeouts.md

 [Check retry policy for activity](https://cadenceworkflow.io/docs/concepts/activities/#retries)

-## Heartbeat Timeouts after configuring heartbeat timeout
+## Heartbeat timeout seen after configuring heartbeat timeout

 Activity has configured heartbeat timeout and the activity timed out with heart beat timeout.
 This is because the server did not receive a heart beat in the time interval configured as the heart beat timeout.